 This part the kids can help with too!

-We added green to one jar, yellow to another, etc. until each of our mason jars had both rice and dye.
+So you’ll be adding green to one jar, yellow to another, etc, until each of the jars have both the rice and food dye in them.

 Step 4: Add the Rubbing Alcohol

-Now add 1 tbs of rubbing alcohol to each jar.
+Now add 1 tablespoon of the rubbing alcohol to each jar.

 The alcohol will help spread the dye evenly around the rice.
 Don’t worry about the alcohol affecting the kids!